 From now on you can use our gravel calculator (see the instructions in How much gravel do I need? paragraph).

 It is time to choose the desired thickness (depth) of the gravel level.
-Let’s make it 0.1 yd.
-We need to assure that the gravel path will be thick enough so that earth underneath it will not be visible.
-Furthermore, the thicker gravel layer will be, the longer it will last and will be more resilient to wind, heavy raining or your children and pets 😉.
-Keep in mind that it could be a good idea to lay multiple layers of different types of gravel, as we have mentioned in the previous paragraph.
+Let's make it 0.1 yd.
+We need to make sure that the gravel path will be thick enough to cover the earth beneath it.
+Furthermore, the thicker gravel layer will be, the longer it will last and the more resilient to wind, heavy raining or your children and pets 😉 it will be.
+Keep in mind that it may be a good idea to lay multiple layers of different types of gravel, as we have mentioned in the previous paragraph.

-You can calculate the required volume of gravel by multiplying the gravel path area by the desired thickness of pea gravel level.
+You can calculate the required volume of gravel by multiplying the gravel path area by the desired thickness:

 23 yd² * 0.1 yd = 2.3 yd³